Whangarei – Guide for Backpackers

 When taking your trip further north from Whangarei and Whangarei Heads, check out the sand, sea, surf and sea life of the Tutukaka Coast!

 Perhaps the biggest drawcard to the Tutukaka Coast is Poor Knights Islands, one of the world’s top 10 scuba diving destinations.
 The marine and nature reserve is jam-packed with wildlife, from the dry land species like the tuatara, New Zealand’s “living dinosaur”, and the world’s largest insect, the weta, to more than 125 species of fish, soft corals, sponges, anemones, kelp forests, stingrays and more living in the islands’ surrounding waters.
 The top dive destination also features Rikoriko Cave, the largest sea cave in the world.
 So large, in fact, that the cave is believed to have hidden a Japanese submarine in World War Two.
+Book your Poor Knights Islands scuba dive here.

 Both Whangarei Central and the Tutukaka Marina hold several launching points for diving, snorkelling and eco-tours out to the islands.

 Poor Knights Islands is not all the diving that is to be had along the Tutukaka Coast.
-Dive trips from Tutukaka can also take you to the Twin Wreck Dives, two large navy vessels now teaming with marine life.
+Dive trips from Tutukaka can also take you to the Twin Wreck Dives, two large navy vessels now teeming with marine life.

 TUTUKAKA COAST – SWIM, SURF, EXPLORE